IEEEBerkeley/hope-www/index.rst

 Each class begins with a short lecture followed by a hands-on lab.
 Each lab builds on previous weeks' labs.
 All equipment and materials will be provided.
 Computers will be used during lab.
-Students may bring their own laptops or use lab computers (instructional account provided).
+Students may bring their own laptops or use lab computers with a provided EECS instructional account.

 The final project is intended to apply the concepts learned in the class to a practical or fun project that can be reasonably completed within a few weeks.
-The facilitators will help out with the completion of the projects as much as possible.

 Attendance
 ----------